Atrocities in the Congo Free State: Economic and administrative situation

 The Free State was intended, above all, to be profitable for its investors and Leopold in particular.
 Its finances were frequently precarious.
 Early reliance on ivory exports did not make as much money as hoped and the colonial administration was frequently in debt, nearly defaulting on a number of occasions.
-A boom in demand for natural rubber in the 1890s, however, ended these problems as the colonial state was able to force Congolese males to work as forced labour collecting wild rubber which could then be exported to Europe and North America.
+A boom in demand for natural rubber in the 1890s, however, ended these problems as the Free State compelled Congolese males to work as forced labour collecting wild rubber which could then be exported to Europe and North America.
 The rubber boom transformed what had been an unexceptional colonial system before 1890 and led to significant profits.
 Exports rose from 580 to 3,740 tons between 1895 and 1900.